mohitpai/journey-optimizer.en/help/using/campaigns/get-started-experiment.md

 While you should primarily focus on the confidence interval for the performance of each treatment, Adobe also shows the Confidence, which is a probabilistic measure of how much evidence there is that a given treatment is the same as the baseline treatment.
 A higher confidence indicates less evidence for the assumption that baseline and non-baseline treatments have equal performance.
 More precisely, the confidence that is displayed is a probability (expressed as a percentage) that we would have observed a smaller difference in conversion rates between a given treatment and the baseline, if in reality there is no difference in the true underlying conversion rates.
 In terms of p-values, the confidence displayed is 1 - p-value.

 Adobe uses "Anytime Valid" Confidence, and "Anytime Valid" p-values that are consistent with the Confidence Sequences described above.
-For further details see [LINK]

 ### 4. Statistical Significance